California “Child Abduction” Laws – Penal Code 278.5(a) PC

 - Impeachment evidence of the accuser – i.e., criminal history, mental illnesses, drug usage, etc.

-If you have been arrested, charged, or accused of committing child abduction, contact Los Angeles Child Abduction Lawyer John Rogers at the Law Offices of John D. Rogers for a free consultation of your rights and defenses.
-Mr. Rogers is located at 1801 Century Park East, 24th Floor, Los Angeles, CA 90067.
-Call 877-888-9820 now for a free confidential consultation concerning your rights and defenses.
+If you have been arrested, charged, or accused of committing child abduction under PC 278.5(a), then contact an experienced Newport Beach criminal defense attorney at the Law Offices of John D. Rogers for a free consultation of your rights and defenses.